-- 2.1 In Swale the demand for social housing is considerably greater than the number of homes available.
-This Allocations Policy sets out how social housing within the borough is allocated.
-This Allocations Policy aims to: - Provide a fair and transparent system to prioritise the allocation of social homes in Swale; - Help households in most housing need to access affordable homes; - Make efficient use of social homes available in the borough; and - Promote choice and the development of sustainable mixed communities. - 2.2 Swale Borough Council does not own or manage any homes but does work in close partnership with all housing associations that are integral to the delivery of this policy.
+- 2.1 In Swale the demand for social housing is considerably greater than the number of homes available and this is only likely to increase due to the economic and social impact of the coronavirus pandemic.
+The Policy sets out how social housing within the borough is allocated and aims to: - Provide a fair and transparent system to prioritise the allocation of social homes in Swale; - Help households in most housing need to access affordable homes; - Make efficient use of social homes available in the borough; and - Promote choice and the development of sustainable mixed communities. - 2.2 Swale Borough Council does not currently own or manage any affordable rental homes but does work in close partnership with all housing associations that are integral to the delivery of this policy.
 All available housing association homes in Swale are advertised through Kent Home Choice. - 2.3 The allocations policy cannot cover every eventuality and in cases where there are unique needs the Housing Options Manager has discretionary power to award priority, approve additional priority or agree to offers outside of choice based lettings.
 The current policy was adopted in 2013 and needs to be updated to reflect updates to legislation, statutory guidance and local need.